mdx-js/specification/readme.md

 ## Why?

-In order to ensure a vibrant ecosystem and community, tooling needs to exist for formatting, linting, and plugins.
+In order to ensure a vibrant ecosystem and community tooling needs to exist for formatting, linting, and plugins.
-This tooling requires a foundational specification and abstract syntax tree so that parsing is properly handled before transforming to JSX/Hyperscript/React/etc and potentially leveraging existing plugin ecosystems.
+This requires a foundational specification and abstract syntax tree so that parsing is properly handled before transforming to JSX/Hyperscript/React/Vue/etc and potentially leveraging existing plugin ecosystems.

+MDX the format is a syntax that can be implemented and parsed in any number of ways.
+Here we use the remark/unified ecosystem.

-[mdx-js/mdx](https://github.com/mdx-js/mdx) uses Remark to parse Markdown into an MDAST which is transpiled to MDXAST.
+[mdx-js/mdx](https://github.com/mdx-js/mdx) uses remark to parse Markdown into an MDAST which is transpiled to MDXAST.
-This allows for the rich [unified](https://github.com/unifiedjs) plugin ecosystem to be utilized while also ensuring a more robust parsing implementation by sharing the Remark parser library.
+This allows for the rich [unified](https://github.com/unifiedjs) plugin ecosystem to be utilized while also ensuring a more robust parsing implementation by sharing the remark parser library.

 ## How does it work?